 How should DH Mining Corp account for the hedging relationship?

 DH Mining would designate the hedging relationship as a fair value hedge of inventory.
-If prices fall during the period prior to settlement, the gain from the short position in COMEX futures contracts would be expected to substantially offset the decline in the fair value of the copper inventory.
+Assuming the hedge relationship is highly effective, if prices fall during the period prior to settlement, the gain from the short position in COMEX futures contracts would be expected to substantially offset the decline in the fair value of the copper inventory.
 The hedge relationship may not be perfectly effective due to locational differences between the inventory and the specific warehouses designated for goods delivery by the COMEX exchange contract, none of which is near the inventory’s location.
 This difference creates basis risk.
-As a result, DH Mining would likely elect to assess effectiveness based on changes in spot prices and exclude the difference between the spot rate ($3.13) and forward rate ($3.19) from the hedging relationship.
-Using a mark-to-market approach, DH Mining would recognize the spot-forward difference of $600,000 ($0.06 on 10 million pounds) in current earnings.
+In addition, DH Mining would likely elect to assess effectiveness based on changes in spot prices and exclude the difference between the spot rate ($3.13) and forward rate ($3.19) from the hedging relationship.
+In this case, DH Mining may elect to recognize the excluded component using a mark-to-market approach or an amortization approach as discussed in DH 22.214.171.124

 As a highly effective fair value hedge of the copper inventory, the futures contracts would be recognized on the balance sheet as assets or liabilities, and gains or losses on the futures contracts would be recognized currently in earnings, offset by the basis adjustment on the copper inventory.